nadiahpk/phenology-two-trait-migratory-bird/README.md

 to produce the figure file ```u_q125.eps```, which is the first pane in Figure 1.

 # Taking it further
-## Checking the stability of the evolutionarily singular strategy

 ## Changing parameter values